andyscott/git-linear/README.md

 git-linear branch
 ```

-This command will open an interactive UI (using [fzf](https://github.com/junegunn/fzf)) where you can
+This command will open an interactive UI (using [fzf](https://github.com/junegunn/fzf))
-select from the Linear tickets assigned to you.
+where you can select from the Linear tickets assigned to you.
+Selecting a
+ticket will automatically check out the corresponding branch in Git.

 ![git-linear branch screenshot](./git-linear-branch.png)